Mynkskhr/diehlmetering/docs/source/why-this-matters.rst

 authorities, and increasingly referenced by customers during procurement and assurance processes.

+Germany has completed the transposition of the NIS2 Directive into national law.

+From 6 January 2026, NIS2 obligations become legally enforceable in Germany, including supervisory oversight and sanctioning powers.

+Thinkwerke supports organisations in moving from regulatory interpretation to evidence-based execution — enabling compliance without disrupting product development, sales, or platform growth.

 For leadership, this creates three realities:

 • Compliance outcomes influence revenue, not just risk